The Good, the Bad, and the Funny

 Alison has just returned from a month in Japan, soaking up everything that is wabi sabi and will be sharing some of those experiences with you.

 Alison is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.

 Megan is a consultant, speaker, author and educator.
 She is an Innovation and Leadership Consultant and the Program Director for Schulich’s Centre of Excellence in Innovation.